pipeeeeees/waze-voicepack-links/README.md

 # Missing Waze Official Voices
+This list contains voice packs that are known to exist, but do not have links yet.
+If you fancy any one of these below and would like a link made ASAP, open an issue and I will make it a priority.
+See `Notes` below for further instructions on how to open a new issue.
 | Title                             | Link                                                                      |
 | --------------------------------- | ------------------------------------------------------------------------- |
 | Christina Aguilera (Spanish)      |[]() |